2-3 years | RECENT GRADUATES AND LICENSED OR NEARLY-LICENSED ARCHITECTS

 Fellowships are designed for soon-to-be or recently licensed architects.
 Fellowships are also the entry point for those interested in a long-term staff position.
 We recommend fellows participate in Summer Studio as part of their onboarding experience.

 Architectural Fellowships provide opportunities for architects and professionals in related fields to partner in the mission of 100 Fold Studio while discerning their vocational direction.
-Ideal candidates have worked in the industry for 2-5 years, have an established church community, and have participated in previous missions, nonprofit or extended volunteer work.
+Ideal candidates have worked in the industry for 2-5 years, have an established church community, and have participated in previous faith-based, nonprofit or extended volunteer work.
 Teachability, teamwork, and the ability to persevere through challenges are essential qualifications.

 At 100 Fold Studio, our training is based on the concept of career discipleship.
 Technical skills, practical wisdom, and spiritual values are imparted through the guidance of the long-term staff, hands-on project opportunities and daily interactions within the larger Studio.
-Fellows will focus on developing their professional, personal, and team-building skills to effectively serve other nonprofits and ministries through design.
+Fellows will focus on developing their professional, personal, and team-building skills to effectively serve other nonprofits and faith organizations through design.
 Our goal is to provide an international, on-site experience.

 Fellows at 100 Fold Studio are committed to raising funds for the organization.
 100 Fold Studio provides you with resources to develop a network of donors who have a clear understanding of the mission, vision, and values of 100 Fold.
 Salaries are based on experience.

 100 Fold Studio also has fellowship opportunities for young professionals including: a Creative Media Coordinator, Videographer, Office Administrator, and Nonprofit Associate.